 Descriptive research and Correlational research are two important types of research studies that help researchers make ambitious and measured decisions in their respective fields.
 Both descriptive research and correlational research are used in descriptive correlational research.

-The main objective of descriptive research is to create a snapshot of the current state of affairs whereas correlational research helps in comparing two or more entities or variables.
+The main objective of descriptive research is to create a snapshot of the current state of affairs, whereas correlational research helps in comparing two or more entities or variables.

-How are these studies carried out?
+How are descriptive research and correlational research carried out?

 Descriptive research is carried out using three methods, namely: